How to reset iPad: soft reset, force restart, and restore iPad to factory settings

 • In case you want to sell or pass your device to another person, resetting iPad to factory settings is the only option.

 Whatever the case, make sure you keep your data securely backed up, always.
 You never know when the problem comes in.
 So it’s better to be always ready for it.
 If you want to use default utilities for backups, I strongly recommend to go with both iTunes/Finder and iCloud.
-Ideally, use AnyTrans via Setapp subscription — this will give you an affordable and secure way to keep data protected, supplemented by 240+ more Mac, iOS, and web apps with a single Setapp subscription.
+Ideally, use AnyTrans via Setapp subscription — this will give you an affordable and secure way to keep data protected, supplemented by 250+ more Mac, iOS, iPadOS, and web apps with a single Setapp subscription.
 The DiskDrill data recovery app mentioned is this article is also part of Setapp.
 Give it a try.

-250+ apps for $9.99
+250+ apps for all your daily tasks.

 Sign up to Setapp and try them for free.